MMIWG Outreach Program

 Outreach Support Circles

-The Circles are community-based in an indoor setting over a 2-day period, with the first day as an “ice-breaker” focused on informal introductions through sewing or other engaging activities, with family members of MMIWG from that community.
+The Circles are community-based in an indoor setting over a 2-day period.
+The first day as an “ice-breaker” focused on informal introductions through sewing or other engaging activities with family members of MMIWG from that community.
 The second day is public and open to community members at large.

-The Circles bring together victims of violence, family members of a MMIWG, and community members, and inter-agency service providers who want to learn more about issues of violence towards Indigenous women and gender diverse people and about MMIWG in their community.
+The Circles bring together victims of violence, family members of MMIWG, community members, and inter-agency service providers who want to learn more about violence issues towards Indigenous women and gender diverse people and MMIWG in their community.

 Inter-Agency Service Providers